emaan1111/webinar-platform/CLICKFUNNELS_ATTENDANCE_TAGGING.md

 ## Tag Types & Criteria

+> 💡 **Auto-Creation**: If you don't supply explicit tag IDs, the integration will automatically create/locate the tags below inside ClickFunnels using these exact names.

 ### 1. **UM-Webinar-Registered**
 - **When Applied**: Immediately upon webinar registration
 - **Criteria**: Contact registers for any webinar